Keyboard shortcuts

 First, build the phymes-server application with Candle token services.

-cargo build --package phymes-server --no-default-features --features wasip2-candle --target wasm32-wasip2 --release
+cargo build --package phymes-server --no-default-features --features wasip2,candle --target wasm32-wasip2 --release

 Second, iteratively query the phymes-server using wasmtime.